write an op-ed column or essay

 | |

-Op-eds – essays that appear opposite the editorial pages of newspapers – are powerful communications tools for authors with an informed opinion on a current topic in the news.
+Op-eds – opinion essays that appear opposite the editorial pages of newspapers – are powerful communications tools for authors with an informed opinion on a current topic in the news.

-An op-ed column or opinion essay lets authors and others use the power of their words to influence opinions on a topic by making an argument for a particular perspective or solution.
+An op-ed column or essay lets authors and others use the power of their words to influence opinions on a topic by making an argument for a particular perspective or solution.

 Pre-write your op-ed column or essay

 There’s an easy solution to that problem, though: Have at least one op-ed written in advance to use when a news event brings your op-ed’s topic to the public’s attention.
-When news breaks, simply customize your op-ed column for the situation so it appears fresh and timely.

 Note rhythm, pattern, and flow.
 They will guide your own writing process while ensuring that your op-ed is accepted for publication.